-A representative from the Ministry of Advanced Education and Skills Development (MAESD) will be present to do roll call and be on-hand to help you fill out your forms and provide additional support as needed.
+A representative from the Ministry of Training, Colleges and Universities (MTCU) will be present to do roll call and be on-hand to help you fill out your forms and provide additional support as needed.

 Parking costs are pro-rated for the length of each trade school delivery period.

 Buy your parking permit online at parking.conestogac.on.ca.
 Sign in with your Conestoga email address (your Conestoga email and default password can be found under the 'My Address' tab in the Student Portal).